WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 P = 5^2 / 100Ω = 0.25W = 1/4 watt.
 ```

-We can test this by doing the long hand, as well.
+We can test this by doing the long-hand calculation.
 First, let's use Ohm's law to solve for current/amperage:

 ```
 Given: